 We conduct substantially all of our operations through a subsidiary, Gladstone Land Limited Partnership (the "Operating Partnership"), a Delaware limited partnership.
 As we currently control the sole general partner of the Operating Partnership and own, directly or indirectly, a majority of the common units of limited partnership interest in the Operating Partnership ("OP Units"), the financial position and results of operations of the Operating Partnership are consolidated within our financial statements.
-As of December 31, 2023, 2022, and 2021, the Company owned approximately 100.0%, 100.0%, and 99.4%, respectively, of the outstanding OP Units (see Note 8, "Equity," for additional discussion regarding OP Units).
+As of each of December 31, 2024, 2023, and 2022, the Company owned approximately 100.0% of the outstanding OP Units (see Note 8, "Equity," for additional discussion regarding OP Units).